 - New Jersey does not honor any other state’s permit/license.

-Obtaining a license to carry a firearm on your person is difficult in New Jersey.
-This is primarily because New Jersey requires an applicant to establish they have a “justifiable need” to carry a firearm on them.
-“Justifiable need” is tough to define and establish unless specific physical threats are made against your life or your employment requires you to carry.
-The courts have defined “justifiable need” to mean “urgent necessity”, a nearly impossible standard to meet.
 Similar to the Firearm Purchaser Permit, applications for a license to carry should be submitted to the chief of your city’s police department.
 Non-residents can apply through the New Jersey State Police.
-Using their discretion, they may either accept or deny your application; however, only a Superior Court judge can issue a carry permit.
+Using their discretion, they may accept or deny your application; however, only a Superior Court judge can issue a carry permit.
 If you want to learn more about obtaining a license to carry, call Roberts & Teeter today and speak with an attorney on the matter.

 2014 New Gun Case Law – In the Matter of the Denial of the Application by George Winston, Jr., for a Firearms Purchaser Identification Card, App.
 Div.
 (Accurso, J.A.D.)

-This opinion is further proof of how difficult it is to obtain an FPIC card or a permit to buy a handgun in the state of New Jersey.
+This opinion further proves how difficult it is to obtain an F.P.I.C. card or a permit to buy a handgun in New Jersey.
 Police chiefs will deny applications for any reason they can, forcing denied applicants to take their matter up on appeal with the judicial system.
-If you are interested in obtaining an FPID card or a permit to purchase a handgun in the state of New Jersey, you need aggressive attorneys on your side who know what they are doing.
+If you are interested in obtaining an F.P.I.D. card or a permit to purchase a handgun in New Jersey, you need aggressive attorneys who know what they are doing.

-Call Roberts & Teeter today at (732) 607-5553 for a free consultation with our skilled criminal defense lawyers in New Jersey.
+Contact Roberts & Teeter today to schedule a FREE consultation with our gun permit lawyer in New Jersey!